gyulanemeth/bluefox.email/docs/email-theme-settings/email-theme-basics.md

 ## Conclusion

-Variables make it easy to manage design consistency across blocks and templates.
-The **eye icon** provides a quick preview of where each variable is used, ensuring smooth editing. **main variables** appear in the design system Preview, while **non-main variables** remain available inside projects for flexible use.
+Email theme basics make it easy to manage design consistency across blocks and templates.
+The **eye icon** provides a quick preview of where each email theme basic is used, ensuring smooth editing. **Main email theme basics** appear in the email theme settings preview, while **non-main email theme basics** remain available inside projects for flexible use.